bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 At this point you should be able to click on the green triangle button next to your AVD to launch it.

 > If you don’t have HAXM installed, click on “Install HAXM” or follow [Intel’s instructions](https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows) to set it up, then go back to the AVD Manager.
+>
+> **Note:** You may need to disable Core Isolation for HAXM to install correctly.
+See the Android docs on [configuring hardware acceleration](https://developer.android.com/studio/run/emulator-acceleration).

 ## Next steps